-Dr. Callender strongly emphasizes “drinking plenty lot of water” in addition to supplementing your diet with salmon and green leafy veggies to help maintain a full head of hair.
+Dermatologist Valerie D. Callender, MD, strongly emphasizes "drinking plenty lot of water" in addition to supplementing your diet with salmon and green leafy veggies to help maintain a full head of hair.

 "Diet is an important adjunct to haircare.
 What you eat will ultimately affect your hair.
 A diet high in colorful foods (deep leafy greens and antioxidants like various berries) and foods rich in omega oils (like salmon) is beneficial to hair health," Rosemarie Ingleton, MD, dermatologist explains.

 To maintain healthy hair, vitamin D is essential, Dr. Yadav states.
 Not only can this fat-soluble vitamin help your hair grow, it can ward off many cancers and help you lose weight fast!
 Wondering which foods to add to your grocery list?
 Jot down these 5 Best Foods for Body-Boosting Vitamin D.

 Munch On Brazil Nuts

 Brazil nuts are high in selenium, a nutrient Dr. Yadav recommends for maintaining healthy strands.
 In fact, just one ounce of the South American-derived nut provides 774 percent of your daily recommended amount of the nutrient.
 Other solid sources of selenium include sardines, halibut, and turkey.